Abstract

 Programmatic Tuning via DataHandler Properties

-The DataHandler provides public properties that act as "kill switches" for specific features.
-For controlled bulk imports, these can be safely disabled:
+The DataHandler exposes public properties that act as "kill switches" for specific features.
+In a controlled bulk import, these can be safely disabled:

 // Disable Logging